 If possible, our DSL and at least one deputy DSL will be available on site during the school day.
-Where this is not possible, we will:
+Where this is not possible, for example if a bubble has to close, we will:

 - have a trained DSL or deputy DSL available by phone and/or online video (see staff information sheet); or - ensure we have access to a trained DSL or deputy DSL from another school or college by phone and/or online video.
 (Arrangement in place with Soudley School - see staff information sheet)